Notify me

 Sports

 Hublot has seamlessly integrated itself into the world of football (soccer), establishing high-profile partnerships and becoming the “Official Timekeeper” of FIFA.
 This Swiss luxury watch brand has crafted special edition timepieces in collaboration with renowned clubs like Juventus, and AFC Ajax, as well as legendary figures like Pelé and Maradona.
 Hublot’s commitment to the beautiful game is further evidenced by its presence at major soccer events, including the FIFA World Cup.
-By merging precision watchmaking with the passion and global appeal of soccer, Hublot has solidified its position as a key player in the intersection of sports and horology.
+By merging precision watchmaking with the passion and global appeal of football, Hublot has solidified its position as a key player in the intersection of sports and horology.
 They also have links with athletics and golf.

 Laco, known for aviator and maritime watches, renowned for its pilot watches, offers a range of Squad watches (their “Ocean” is shown below, developed with the German Army):